tiffanimarlowe/project_template/README.md

 3.Why is important?

-Current consumer behaviors indicates the active buying patterns are becoming more decentralized (ordering online) and we want to see if we can integrate this new concept of delivery into the exisiting infracture.
+Current consumer behaviors indicates the active buying patterns are becoming more decentralized (ordering online) and we want to see if the concept of delivery is valid and how we can integrate this into the exisiting infracture.

 (TEASER IMAGE HERE - should wow me to read your work)